BonarSs/Leftover_Harmony/src/feature_reference/windows/main_window/settings.md

-# Settings
+# Settings Page
-Here ini settings page user are able to customize appearance, profile information, and account information.
+Here in settings page user are able to customize appearance, profile information, and account information.
 On the settings page, user will find 3 tabs, that is Profile tab, Appearance tab, and Account tab.

 ## Profile tab